mraible/mongock-docs/site/v5/testing/testing.md

 ### 3. Database initialization.

-Although there is multiple ways of doing this, we present a way we think it provides a good balance easy-flexible
+Although there are multiple ways of doing this, we present what we think provides a good balance easy-flexible
 <p class="text-center">
     <img src="/images/integration-test-springboot-junit5-db-initialization.png" alt="ChangeUnit unit test">
 </p>

 ### 4. Create the test class extending the `MongockSpringbootJUnit5IntegrationTestBase`

-This class, in addition to extend `MongockSpringbootJUnit5IntegrationTestBase`, it should bring the database initialization and the application environment.
+This class, in addition to extending `MongockSpringbootJUnit5IntegrationTestBase`, it should also bring the database initialization and the application environment.
 <br /><br />
 This is an example.
 <p class="text-center">